Balancing a Business on the Side With a 9-5 Job

 Sell on Fiverr

 I talked about Fiverr earlier in this post.
 Not only can you buy things on Fiverr, but you can sell things as well.
-People multiple services such as writing and designing.
+People can do multiple services, such as writing and designing.
 Sign up for Fiverr today and start making some extra cash.

 Scooter Charger

 This side hustle has been around for a couple of years now.
-If you live in a city where people are riding those annoying electric scooters you can sign up to be a charger.
+If you live in a city where people ride those electric scooters, you can sign up to be a charger.
 Lime and Bird are two of the companies that are hiring for scooter chargers.
-I tried this side hustle and it wasn’t for me.
-The homie, Young & Debt Free ATL has been making a killing with it though.
+I tried this side hustle, and it wasn’t for me.
+My friend, MJ of Young & Debt Free ATL, made a killing with it, though.
+He paid off his debt with the money he made charging scooters.
 Check out his IG page to see him in action.

-Managing a business on the side with a 9-5 job isn’t the easiest thing to do, but it can be done.
-I hope the things that I shared in this post can help you manage your side hustle better.
+Balancing side hustles while working full-time isn’t the easiest thing to do, but it can be done.
+The things I shared in this post can help you better manage your side hustle.